 DIY Coat Hanger Halloween Wreath Tutorial

-This DIY Halloween wreath could be customized in so many ways!
+You can customize this DIY Halloween wreath in so many ways!
 I went with an orange and gold pumpkin theme and added a bit of spooky with a spider web backing and a spider.
 The materials for the wreath are items you probably already have around the house or inexpensive decor items I got at the Dollar General.

 DIY Halloween Wreath Supplies: